Kodular/Documentation/docs/components/utilities/battery-utilities.md

     |key|`text`|

-Returns a list showing battery info for the specified key.
+_Returns a list showing battery info for the specified key.
 Key can be: HEALTH, LEVEL, PLUGGED, PRESENT, STATUS, CHARGE_STATUS, TECHNOLOGY, TEMPERATURE, VOLTAGE.
-If key is empty, then all battery info is returned.
+If key is empty, then all battery info is returned._

 ## Properties

 ### Enabled

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Battery Utilities', 'Enabled')]]